SapienzaInteractiveGraphicsCourse/final-project-ags-team/docs/Report.md

 # Introduction

 *ROBOT-ESCAPE* is an escape room themed game in which the robot protagonist has to solve some mini challenges in a given amount of time in order to win and collect a trophy.
 The robot can wander in a sci-fi environment and interact with objects that may be useful to solve the challenges or may distract it in pursuing its goal, just as in a real escape room.
 The player has to open four doors in order to win the game by collecting a key, moving an object to reveal a secret code, pressing a button and knocking on a door.
-Dancing tunes and sliding doors sounds together with different animations played by the character, the doors and even the camera, accompany the player throughout the game.
+Dancing tunes and sliding doors sounds, together with different animations played by the character, the doors and even the camera, accompany the player throughout the game.

 # Objects